LucaCagnini/LB2_project_Group_3/Data_Collection/README.md

 These scripts perform the API calls to UniProt, generate output files in both .tsv and .fasta formats, and apply additional filtering:

-- Positive set: filtering out proteins with a signal peptide shorter than 14 residues and without a cleavage site.
+- **Positive set**: filtering out proteins with a signal peptide shorter than 14 residues and without a cleavage site.

-- Negative set: checking for proteins with a transmembrane helix starting within the first 90 residues.
+- **Negative set**: checking for proteins with a transmembrane helix starting within the first 90 residues.

 ## 3. Data collection output

 After the API calls, our data were saved in:
-- .tsv format: containing metadata for each protein.
+- **.tsv** format: containing metadata for each protein.
-  1. Positive set: UniProt accession, organism name, Eukaryotic kingdom, protein length, signal peptide cleavage site position.
+  1. **Positive set:** UniProt accession, organism name, Eukaryotic kingdom, protein length, signal peptide cleavage site position.
-  2. Negative set: UniProt accession, organism name, Eukaryotic kingdom, protein length, presence of a transmembrane helix within the first 90 residues.
+  2. **Negative set:** UniProt accession, organism name, Eukaryotic kingdom, protein length, presence of a transmembrane helix within the first 90 residues.

-- .fasta format: containing the protein sequences.
+- **.fasta** format: containing the protein sequences.
 The number of proteins retrived after the search is showed in the table below.

 | Positive Set | Negative Set | Negative with HD |
 |--------------|--------------|------------------|
 |  2932        |    20615     |      1384        |